Namibia

 Exploratory Safari (10 nights, repeat guests only)

-Other dates to be confirmed - also on request for private groups
+Other dates may be possible on request for private groups

 Average temperature guide